High School University Program

 First-time HSUP students will need to attend an orientation hosted by the Office of Admissions.
 Students will receive more information about dates and times for HSUP orientation after being admitted to the program.
 Parents are also invited to attend.

-Orientation will cover important information about HSUP, the University of Utah, course registration, and an abbreviated tour of campus.
+Orientation will cover important information about HSUP, the University of Utah, course registration, and an abbreviated tour of the campus.

 Returning HSUP students do not need to attend orientation.

 Tuition varies based on how many credit hours you are taking.
 HSUP tuition is less than regular, in-state tuition.
 The first credit hour is $296.00, every additional credit hour is $231.30 up to 15 credit hours.

 Credit Hours- Price in $

 Eligible University of Utah employees receive a 50% tuition reduction for themselves and their immediate family.
 HSUP students whose parent/guardian qualify for the tuition reduction can apply it to a maximum of 10 credit hours.
 Visit the HR benefits site to learn more.